Harvey Richards: Career

 Richards began photography in the 1950s, beginning with a 35-millimeter still camera.
 During the 1950s, he built his own studio and darkroom, developing film and print pictures.
 He began using motion picture cameras and supplemented his work with sound and film editing equipment.
 Between 1958 and 1978, Richards produced 22 documentaries, many of which deal with politics and civil rights during that era.

 Much of Richards's early work dealt with California farm workers and the California Farm Worker Movement.
 His documentaries captured worker conditions and were later distributed to union organizers.
 The films were not sponsored by the unions so Richards did all the filming and editing independently.
 The documentaries focused on working conditions and the anticipated end to the bracero labor program that began in the 1940s.
 He also documented the rush to implement machinery into farms in anticipation of higher labor costs.

 From the late 1950s to mid-1960s, Richards focused his documentaries on the Civil Rights Movement in the United States.
 He filmed in various locations including San Francisco and the southern United States in places such as Mississippi.
 He covered protests in the San Francisco Bay Area in support of civil rights.
 Richards also documented the stories of sharecroppers who fought for voting rights in the State of Mississippi.

 Richards filmed a series of documentaries in the 1960s and 1970s dealing with environmental issues, mainly Deforestation in the United States and pollution in the San Francisco Bay.
-He also covered various protests of the Vietnam War, and documented the founding of the Women for Peace Organization in 1961.
+He also covered various protests of the Vietnam War, and documented the founding of Women Strike for Peace in 1961.
 His documentary Warning Warning was also used to help build support for the nonprofit organization Save the Bay.

+Later life and death

-Richards died in 2001, survived by his wife Alice Schott Richards who died in 2011.
+Richards died in 2001.
+He was survived by his wife Alice Schott Richards (who died in 2011), and his two sons, Paul and Steffen Richards.